subsquid/subsquid-resources/README.md

 [Website](https://subsquid.io) | [Docs.rs](https://docs.rs/leptos/badge.svg) | [Discord](https://discord.gg/subsquid)

+# Subsquid
-# Subsquid is the most dev-friendly way to develop and deploy custom GraphQL APIs and ETLs for advanced blockchain use cases.
+Subsquid is the most dev-friendly way to develop and deploy custom GraphQL APIs and ETLs for advanced blockchain use cases.
 Subsquid is a full-stack blockchain indexing SDK and specialized data lakes (Archives) optimized for extraction of large volumes of historical on-chain data.
 The SDK offers a highly customizable Extract-Transform-Load-Query stack and indexing speeds of up to and beyond 50,000 blocks per second when indexing events and transactions.

 # Documentation and Useful Links
 - [Creating a Subsquid](https://docs.subsquid.io/tutorials/)